ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/infrastructure/_includes/dc-outage.md

     ![](../_assets/cluster-nodes.png)

-    If all of the nodes in one of the DCs (data centers) are not available, this data center is most likely offline.
+    If all of the nodes in one of the data centers (DC) are not available, this data center is most likely offline.

-    {% note info %}

-    Also analyze the **Rack** column to check if {{ ydb-short-name }} nodes are not available in one or several racks in a DC.
-This might indicate that these racks are offline.
+    If not, review the **Rack** column to check if all {{ ydb-short-name }} nodes are unavailable in one or more server racks.
+This could indicate that these racks are offline, which could be treated as a partial data center outage.

-    {% endnote %}